Alex-Munezz/Alex-Munezz/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on :
+- 🔭 I’m currently working on :<br />
      ComunityCrafters - This is an online marketplace for service providers ie, plumbers, electricians etc.<br />
      The ArtVista - Me and a team of three are working on The ArtVista, a place where artists can sell their artworks, galleries and museums can post their upcoming events, art enthusiasts and collectors can buy artworks and where artists from different countries and backgrounds can meet and